equinix-labs/terraform-equinix-metal-vcf/README.md

   * **Note:** The Equinix Support team can assist with ensuring that BIOS configuration is brought into compliance with vSAN recommendations should it be discovered that this is not already the case.

 * Physical hardware health status is 'healthy' without any errors.
   * **Note:** The Equinix Support team can assist with ensuring hardware is brought into a healthy state should it be discovered otherwise.

-* ~~All hosts are in synchronization with a central time server (NTP).~~

-  * ~~**Note:** While this module does configure the user provided NTP server details, the provided NTP server IP must be reachable by the Metal Instances through VRF Interconnection.~~

 #### Supporting Infrastructure

 * DNS server for name resolution.
 Management IP of hosts is registered and queryable as both a forward (hostname-to-IP), and reverse (IP-to-Hostname) entry.
-  * **Note:** While this module does configure the user provided DNS server details, the provided DNS server IP must be reachable by the Metal Instances through VRF Interconnection.
+  * **Note:** While this module does configure the user provided DNS server details, the provided DNS server IP must be reachable by the Metal Instances through VRF Interconnection and the provided DNS server is meant for demo or Proof of Concept purposes only

 ---

-### This module _does_ provide for the following VCF Infrastructure requirements as required by Cloud Builder
+### This module _does_ provide for the following VCF Infrastructure configuration as required by Cloud Builder

 #### Network